to Get Our

 Adkins v.
 Life Ins.
 Co. of N. Am., 2005 U.S. Dist.
 LEXIS 28229 (E.D.Ky.
 2005) (bad faith and UCSPA claims dismissed; ERISA applied).

 *Disclaimer: All judgment amounts listed above were entered by the listed Circuit Courts in the State of Kentucky.
 However, the amounts do not necessarily reflect a final amount that was received by the Plaintiff(s) in each respective case.
 The judgment amounts may have (1) increased after attorney’s fees and interest were calculated, (2) decreased following a post-judgment settlement, or (3) altered or vacated following an appeal.
 The above-mentioned judgment amounts do not constitute a promise for potential case judgements.
-The judgment amounts are meant only as a sampling of judgments that have been entered in cases involving Mehr, Fairbanks & Peterson.
+The judgment amounts are meant only as a sampling of judgments that have been entered in cases involving Mehr Fairbanks Trial Lawyers.
 Judgment results vary from case to case.